ADarkHero/Picture-Size-Searcher/README.md

 # PictureSizeSearcher
 ![PictureSizeSearcher Screenshot](https://i.imgur.com/w5zBifj.png)

-Searches for images width a smaller width/height, according to a user input.
+Searches for images with a smaller width/height, according to a user input.